rafaelmartins/blohg/docs/write.rst

 Adding attachments
 ------------------

-You may want to add some images or attach some files to your post/page.
-To atach a file, just put it in the directory ``content/attachments`` of your Mercurial repository and use one of the custom reStructuredText_ directives or roles to use it in your post/page.
+You may want to add some images and attach some files to your posts/pages.
+To atach a file, just put it in the directory ``content/attachments`` of your Mercurial repository and use one of the custom reStructuredText_ directives and roles below in your post/page.

 Directive ``attachment-image``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~